Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 How to Choose the Right Tool for Your Agency

-If you bill clients by the hour or by retainer:
+If you bill clients by the hour or retainer:

 → Go with Teamwork.
-No other tool on this list handles retainer billing, profitability tracking, and client-facing project management as cohesively.
-It's not even close.
+No other tool on this list handles retainer billing, profitability tracking, and client-facing PM as cohesively.
+It's not even a contest.

 If you're a small agency (under 10 people) watching every dollar:

-→ Start with ClickUp's Unlimited plan ($7/user/mo) or Basecamp's flat-rate annual plan ($299/year for the whole company).
-Both offer enormous value at the low end of the market.
+→ Start with ClickUp's Unlimited plan ($7/user/mo) or Basecamp's flat-rate annual plan ($299/year for everyone).
+Both deliver enormous value at the low end of the market.

 If team adoption is your biggest obstacle: